What's Your Engagement Type?

 -

-Learn about your Lifeboats and Landmines as well as the other Energy Profile types in The 1-Thing Way.
+Learn about your Lifeboats and Landmines as well as the other Engagement Types in The 1-Thing Way.
 This is especially helpful if you have strong secondary types.